TheSharks/JagTag-JS/README.md

 A JavaScript port of the [JagTag text parsing language](https://github.com/jagrosh/JagTag), originally written in Java by [@jagrosh](https://github.com/jagrosh).

-This document is a mere README; most of the relevant information can be found in the [documentation](https://thesharks.github.io/JagTag-JS).

 ## What is JagTag?

 JagTag is, in the author's own words, a simple yet powerful and customisable interpreted text parsing language.
 In practice, JagTag notation is used to customise user input with tags which use the format **{name:arg1|arg2}**.